Bill Quirk: Physicist

 Upon returning to New York City, Quirk joined NASA as a research scientist and developed the Goddard Institute for Space Studies climate model, which he used for some of the first studies of climate change.
 Quirk left NASA to work at the management consulting firm McKinsey and Company in New York City in their computer system practice.
 Quirk then worked in the computer industry in Silicon Valley before settling into a career at the Lawrence Livermore National Laboratory (LLNL), where he established himself in the fields of atmospheric science and nuclear technology design.
 Quirk became this country's expert in nuclear programs in numerous foreign countries.
 Quirk prepared reports for the Presidential Daily Brief and played a key role in the negotiations for the Nuclear Test Ban Treaty.
 Teaching physics at Columbia University, Caltech and UC Davis helped Quirk formulate his lifelong interest in education.

-Quirk was a physicist at LLNL for 26 years (1979-2005).
+Quirk was a physicist at LLNL for 26 years (1979–2005).
 In 1996, he helped break the deadlock in the negotiations of the Comprehensive Nuclear-Test-Ban Treaty.
 In the early 1990s, he also showed that the plutonium parts of nuclear weapons could be reused.
 This resulted in the closing of the Rocky Flats plutonium fabrication facility near Denver, Colorado.
 This removed the threat of a major environment disaster in the Denver metropolitan area.
 There had already been a major fire at the facility that had threatened to spread plutonium oxide across the metropolitan area.

 Politics

 City Council

-Quirk served from 2004-12 on the Hayward City Council.
-While on the Council, Quirk served on the Board of Bay Area Water Supply and Conservation Agency, and the Hayward Area Shoreline Planning Agency.
+Quirk served from 2004 to 2012 on the Hayward City Council.
+While on the council, Quirk served on the Board of Bay Area Water Supply and Conservation Agency, and the Hayward Area Shoreline Planning Agency.
 While on the city council, Quirk was dedicated to revitalizing Hayward through promoting jobs and safe and clean neighborhoods.

-Quirk also served on the city's Hayward-Ghazni Sister City Committee, promoting relations between the city and the province of Ghazni, Afghanistan, while on the Council.
+Quirk also served on the city's Hayward-Ghazni Sister City Committee, promoting relations between the city and the province of Ghazni, Afghanistan, while on the council.

 California State Assembly

-Quirk is the only rocket engineer to serve in the California legislature.
-He has a Ph.D. in astrophysics from Columbia University (1970).

-Since being elected to the California State Assembly in November 2012, Quirk has served on five committees: Rules, which determines what committees bills are sent to; Appropriations, which determines whether bills that appropriate funds can proceed to a vote of the full assembly; Utilities and Commerce, that deals with the state's telecommunication, electric, gas, and water utilities; Agriculture; and Public Safety.

-In 2014, Quirk authored a bill that made it easier to get domestic violence restraining orders in California.
-The bill AB2089 went into effect January 1, 2015.